adamalbrecht/adamalbrecht/_posts/2013-10-30-auto-save-your-model-in-angular-js-with-watch-and-debounce.md

 {% endhighlight %}

 If you need more complex validators, you'll need to create custom directives that make use of the [$setValidity](http://docs.angularjs.org/api/ng.directive:ngModel.NgModelController#methods_$setvalidity) method.

+### Potential Gotcha #2: Preventing Double-Saves on Create

+One problem I ran into was that when I auto-saved a brand new object was that the object was replaced with the version from the server, causing the `$watch` function to be triggered again.
+The result was that my object was immediately saved a second time, unnecessarily.
+The solution to this is fairly simple: just set a `saveInProgress` flag so that it never starts another save before the previous one finishes.
+This will also prevent a double-save caused by a save call that is slower than the timeout on your debounce function.
+It might look something like this:

+{% highlight js %}
+var saveInProgress = false;
+var saveFinished = function() { saveInProgress = false; };
+var saveUpdates = function(newVal, oldVal) {
+  if ((newVal != oldVal) && ($scope.myForm.$valid) && (!saveInProgress)) {
+    saveInProgress = true;
+    saveFunction().then(saveFinished, saveFinished); // both success and error promises }
+};
+{% endhighlight %}

+A related and much harder problem is how to resolve changes to the model that happen during the round-trip of the save.
+I recently [had a discussion on Twitter about this](https://twitter.com/realtarnschaf/status/407489612227940352), but I think it really comes down to designing your UX to discourage or prevent your user from making changes to the model while still waiting on that first `POST` creation request.
+If you also replace your model with the server's version on subsequent updates (which is generally not recommended), the problem gets a little trickier.

 And that's it!
 This is an extremely simple example, so if you have any questions or comments, give me a shout out [on Twitter](http://twitter.com/adam_albrecht).